 One Foot In Front Of the Other

-Among 260 shelters along the Appalachian Trail (AT), built for thru-hikers, David Lessor is one of a few shelters that has a swing.
-Ah, the simple pleasures.
-It’s also the first shelter on the north side of what is known as “the roller coaster” — one of the hardest sections of the AT, infamous for its punishing climbs and descents.
+Among 260 shelters along the Appalachian Trail (AT), built for thru-hikers, David Lessor is the first shelter on the north side of what is known as “the roller coaster” — one of the hardest sections of the AT, infamous for its punishing climbs and descents.